 When it comes to working out, there are so many options out there.
 However, calisthenics is the oldest workout routine and these days it is being rediscovered and reintroduced.

 Calisthenics can be practiced on its own and made a part of some more complex workout routine.
-The question remains – how well it fits BJJ trainings?
+The question remains – how well does it fit BJJ trainings?

 Table of Content